 This year can end on a high note!
 I guess one way to do it is to craft yourself a Christmas tree made of cured meats like my pal Silvio Imperati of Salumificio Cardone in Agerola.
 Another is to give gifts purchased from small businesses and celebrate the spirit of Italian artisanship with thoughtful items for the kitchen, bookshelf, and beyond.

 Wine & Cocktails

 We’ve all been cooking SO.
-MUCH.
+MUCH. these past few years.
 Sometimes finding inspiration is hard.
-I turn to these cookbooks whenever I need ideas for my next meal (if you can, please purchase from an independent bookshop like Now Serving, Book Larder, Omnivore, and Archestratus, all of which ship).
+I turn to these books old and new cookbooks whenever I need inspo for my next meal (if you can, please purchase from an independent bookshop like Now Serving, Book Larder, Omnivore, Bold Fork, Kitchen Arts & Letters and Archestratus, all of which ship).

 - Pasta Grannies: The Secrets of Italy’s Best Home Cooks

 - Pomp & Sustenance: 25 Centuries of Sicilian Food

 - Bitter Almonds: Recipes and Recollections from a Sicilian Girlhood